CarlSandsten/CarlSandsten/README.md

 - ⭐⭐⭐⭐⭐ = Expert - I should probably be teaching this to fix the 99% bad tutorials out there on the web
 - ⭐⭐⭐⭐ = Advanced skills - Working with it on a daily basis
 - ⭐⭐⭐ = Senior skills - Working with it on a regular (monthly) basis
-- ⭐⭐ = Worked with it - need a refresher
+- ⭐⭐ = Worked with it for a year minimum in the past - need a refresher
 - ⭐ = Junior

 ### 🖥️ High-level engineering